victorwss/flappy-bird-racing/README.md

 Since every other browser does support MP3 and converting it might take a some time and space, I think it is ok.
 I will do it later if there is demand.

-- Test in mobile devices.
+- Not tested in mobile devices.

-- Still incomplete.

 - Excessive memory and CPU usage.

 - With two or more players, it might be difficulty to tell for sure which bird who is controlling.

+- Add music and sound on/off buttons.
+The music might become annoying after some time.

+- To avoid the control buttons capturing the Enter key, click the blank area in the page before playing.